kloimhardt/clj-tiles/README.md

 ## A kind note on types

-Go to https://kloimhardt.github.io/cljtiles.html?page=freeparticle in your browser.

-Try out some workspaces (there are currently 68 grouped into 9 chapters).
 You can inspect the blocks by right clicking on them.
 The type of the according data is displayed as the program is running.

 Like in the pysical world, where things are of some kind or another (like sheep, cow, electron), within programs, many types of things appear as well: vectors, functions, numbers, symbols.
 There is an infinite number of types, as programmers invent them all the time.
 E.g. the data holding the address of a person can be attributed the type "collection of strings" or even "address" or both, depending on software design, printing tools and not least the user of the program.